J.P. Crawford Player Props: Mariners vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Twins pitching staff paces the league.

-- The Twins have a 3.73 team ERA that ranks second among all MLB pitching staffs.
+- The Twins have a 3.71 team ERA that ranks second among all league pitching staffs.

-- Twins pitchers combine to allow the fifth-fewest home runs in baseball (102 total, 1.1 per game).
+- The Twins surrender the seventh-fewest home runs in baseball (108 total, 1.1 per game).

-- In his most recent appearance on Saturday, the righty went 5 2/3 innings against the Oakland Athletics, giving up seven earned runs while surrendering eight hits.
+- His most recent appearance was on Thursday against the Seattle Mariners, when the righty threw 6 1/3 innings, surrendering two earned runs while allowing three hits.

+- The 35-year-old has amassed an ERA of 5.10, with 10.6 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.